-We sat in the jeep spellbound, cameras clicking away, watching Rockfig Jr., the leopard with the aquamarine eyes, nonchalantly gnaw on her impala kill as if we weren’t 15 feet from where she lay with her prize.
+We were 15 feet from where she lay with her prize, yet she behaved as if we weren’t there.
 Her glossy coat and white underbelly stood out against the looming twilight.
 Her canines, long and fierce, picked at the flesh but not before she methodically licked off the fur in the area she found most tantalizing.

-I was so happy to be back.
-I was finally in the bush again after coveting other people’s travels for months.
 I was literally shaking with excitement.
 Well, maybe not from excitement.
-I was freezing in the unseasonably cold winter that was blowing through South Africa.
-Who knew winters there could be so chilly?
-Thankfully, for a few hours each day it warmed up to t-shirt weather, but at night and in the early morning….yikes!
+I was freezing in the unseasonably cold June winter that was blowing through South Africa.
+I had no idea winters could be so chilly?
+(Note to self, do better research) Thankfully, for a few hours each day it warmed up to t-shirt weather, but at night and in the early morning….yikes!

-It’s harder to view wildlife there than in the Mara, and throughout our stay, we often went for extended periods without seeing a single animal.
+It’s more challenging to view and photograph wildlife than in the Mara, and throughout our stay, we often went for extended periods without seeing a single animal.
 (I must note that this is the risk one faces on any safari.
 Zebra and lions don’t appear on cue.
 One day animals may be everywhere, the next day, not so much.
 Part of the fun is the exploration).
 When we did have an encounter, however, we were rarely disappointed.

 Quality not quantity—right?

 I was on a small photographic safari led by Wild Eye, a South African based company that specializes in excursions that cater to the photography enthusiast and hosted by professional wildlife photographers who, in part, offer instruction if you want it, and I did.